-Our efforts to report the political truth, and stop Obama and Progressives (Communists), have little affect if you don’t tell others about this web site
+Our efforts to report the truth about Obama and Progressives (Socialists), have little effect if you don’t tell others about this web site

 The Federal Reserve has for decades created wealth for the rich globally by manipulating interest rates and the money supply at our expense.
 This has reduced our standard of living and made us far poorer than we should be.
 It's time for payback by adopting a wealth tax.

 The Federal Reserve is a private banking system that our government adopted to manage our money within a set of guidelines, both written and unwritten.
 Its primary purpose is to insure that our economy always works satisfactorily.
 (At the moment it is in failure mode due primarily to Mr. Obama's excessive regulation, and the Fed's inability to think outside of a self-serving global mindset.)

 The Federal Revere was chartered in 1917 and signed into law by President Woodrow Wilson.
 However, in the 1960s, it developed a menacing and manipulatory goal to fine-tune our financial lives by adopting money supply and interest rate policies developed by European financial regulators to insure that our cost of living would become high enough that it would force the need for the two-worker family.
 This, its members reasoned, was needed because they thought that we had too much money left over for leisure activities.
 I presumed this to mean they wanted a larger share of our incomes committed to the borrowing of money, which of course makes the bankers richer.